rohithdara/ironSourceTakeHomeExercise/README.md

 I kept this project fairly simple while still meeting all of the requirements in the spec.
 I wrote a small test file to showcase what testing this program might look like.
 While writing the code, I could see a problem like this being a candidate for some parallel processing but for the sake of this take home project, I didn't go further into it.
 If that is a direction that you would like me to explore, please let me know and I can adapt accordingly.

+## High Level Solution
+1. Open the file and read it line by line
+2. Split the line into a list of stringContents using the brackets as delimiters
+3. Iterate through the list of stringContents and check if it contains a valid sequence
+    1. If it contains a valid sequence and is within brackets, break and continue to the next line
+    2. If it contains a valid sequence and is outside of brackets, set a shouldPrint variable to True.
+Only print if it reaches the end of the line without having a valid sequence inside brackets.
+Count the number of strings that are printed.

 Assumptions I made:
 1. There are no nested brackets
 2. Every open bracket will have a corresponding closing bracket